ruan176/GenAI-ImageGenerator/README.md

 # Generative AI Image Generator

-Simple front end that uses dalle-3 and a valid openAI key to generate images based on a user prompt.
+Simple front end that uses [dalle-3](https://openai.com/index/dall-e-3/) and a valid openAI key to generate images based on a user prompt.

-## Use
+## User Guide

 1) Update the [app.js](app.js) with your valid openAI token.